coderefinery/git-intro/_episodes/02-basics.md

 will result in permanent data loss and should be used with prudence.
 As we discussed Git preserves snapshots of folder content rather than history of files and it is difficult to go into details on how navigation between snapshots takes place in a basic course.
-So rather than trying to explaining details,here we have selected some examples to show to achieve certain undo tasks.
-The diagram below shows what we did with the guacamole recipe.
+So instead of trying to explain details,here we have selected some examples to show how to achieve certain undo tasks, untill we learn more in the next sections.
+The diagram below shows what we did with the guacamole recipe and we will see how to undo some changes.

 ![Series of events]({{ site.baseurl }}/img/events.png
 "git commits"){:class="img-responsive"}

 ### Change the commit message
 The comment we added in the last stage (3) had the message “added enjoy”.
-Immediately after we committed before any file has been changed we want to change this message to include your name as the author.
+Immediately after we committed and  before any file has been changed we want to change this message to include your name as the author.
 To achieve this we issue the following command